dudanogueira/Rocket.Chat.Botpress.OmnichannelConnector.App/README.md

 ## Configuration

 First go ahead and create a Bot User.
-Login as administrator, then goto ```Setting > Users```.
+Login as administrator, then go to ```Setting > Users```.
 There create a new Bot User.
 This new user should have these 2 roles.

 * bot
 * livechat-agent